Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Securing the tax residence

-To be considered a tax resident in Andorra, the Andorran Personal Income Tax Law states that you must meet at least one of these criteria:
+To be considered a tax resident in Andorra, the Andorran Personal Income Tax Law (Llei 5/2014) states that you must meet at least one of these criteria:

-• Have the center of your activities or economic interests in Andorra.
+- Have the center of your activities or economic interests in Andorra.
 This generally means that the majority of your income or assets is generated or located in the principality.
+In practice, this is assessed by looking at where your company operates from, where your main bank accounts are held, where your clients or revenue sources are based, and where you carry out the day-to-day management of your business or professional activity.

 The critical takeaway is that tax residency is determined by the actual facts of your daily life, where you spend most of your time, where your family and business interests are, and how you connect to the territory.
 Merely holding a “green card” (administrative residence permit) does not give you a free pass to be taxed under Andorran rules.